-Mathematics and the sciences came easily to me in college, and I graduated at the top of my class in mechanical engineering.
+Mathematics and the sciences came easily to me in college, and I graduated first in my class in mechanical engineering.
 Writing, on the other hand, was difficult.
 I received a 'D' in English composition during my undergraduate years, so it is of no surprise that I avoided writing whenever possible.
-I provide this information as necessary background for understanding the challenge that followed.
-In the years 2005-2010, I was fulfilling my lifelong dream of being an artist and owning a gallery.
-The venture was financially successful, and I was thoroughly enjoying my passion for the arts, but that was about to change.
+I provide this information only as background for appreciating the challenge that followed.
+In the years 2005-2010, I was fulfilling my lifelong dream of being a fine artist and owning a gallery.
+The venture was financially successful, and I was thoroughly enjoying my love for the arts, but that was about to change.

 One day while working in my studio, I heard a distinct voice say, "The prophecy and fulfillment of man."
 I was surprised to say the least.
 I picked up a pen and wrote it down.
-Then I asked, "What is that?"
-The voice answered, "It's a book.
+Then I asked, 'What is that?'
+The voice returned, "It's a book.
 You need to read it . . . and it hasn't been written."
 Intuitively, I knew what that meant: I needed to write a book with this title so that I could read it.
-As I began to think about the enormity of the subject and was in fear of my own inadequacy to meet the demand, I became defiant.
+As I began to think about the enormity of the subject and was in fear of my own inadequacy to meet the demand, I began to resist.
 How was I supposed to write on a subject about which I felt almost totally ignorant and with little skill in composition?
 I imagined what it must have felt like for Moses who was "slow of speech" and doubtful of being up to the challenge of the Lord's assignment for him (Ex 4:10).

 I did nothing for an entire year to advance the project, preferring to continue running my art gallery, but in every waking hour, I silently felt the yearning call, "Come out and be separate.
 Come out.
 Come out."
 Eventually the persistence of the messenger broke my will, and I knew I must begin; I had finally accepted the assignment.
 Later that very day, as I was sitting in my gallery staring blankly at a work in progress, there was a great stir in my consciousness.
 It felt as if I was being submerged in a spiritual bath of pure light - an all-loving energy.
 I was being cleansed and empowered: baptized and redirected.
 When I was lifted back up and the light faded from view, I looked back at the painting in progress and could do nothing with it.
 In a moment of time, my art career was suspended.
 All ideas and taste for it just vanished like a dream.
 I was entering a new phase of discovery.